NZ Recommend Majors

 Career Pathways After Graduation

 This role involves helping elderly and disabled individuals maintain their daily lives in the comfort of their homes.
-Typically referred to as Aged or disabled carer, Personal carer or Personal Care worker, these are entry-level positions.
-According to New Zealand’s occupational classification level ANZSCO, it’s an occupation that requires slightly less skills at Level 4.
+Typically referred to as Aged or Disabled Carer, Personal Carer, or Personal Care Worker, these are entry-level positions in the NZ aged care sector and New Zealand healthcare industry.
+According to New Zealand’s occupational classification level ANZSCO, this occupation is generally listed at Skill Level 4, requiring practical care skills and support experience.

 Community Support Worker

-Depending on the role, these are subdivided as social and welfare worker or mental health worker.
-They assist individuals who are unable to look after themselves independently or manage their daily lives, such as the elderly, patients, disabled people, children, those in need of public assistance, homeless people, substance abusers or at-risk youth, providing them with practical or psychological and emotional support for their social reintegration.
+Depending on the role, these positions are subdivided as Social and Welfare Worker or Mental Health Worker.
+Community Support Workers in New Zealand assist individuals who are unable to look after themselves independently or manage their daily lives, such as the elderly, patients, disabled people, children, people in need of public assistance, homeless people, substance abuse clients, or at-risk youth.
+They provide practical, psychological, and emotional support to help clients with wellbeing and social reintegration.

 Community Support Worker

-Employment is also available in roles such as Rehabilitation counsellor, Health Educator, ACC Case and Claims Officer and Health Promotion Officer.
+Employment is also available in related health and community support roles in New Zealand, including Rehabilitation Counsellor, Health Educator, ACC Case and Claims Officer, and Health Promotion Officer.